Philly’s elected prosecutor sues to stop law designed to limit authority on transit system crimes

 At the news conference, Krasner dismissed that criticism, saying his office has prosecuted 92% of crimes SEPTA has sent his office.
 He warned that if the court agrees with him, any cases pursued by the special prosecutor could be overturned.

-The attorney general’s office was directed to appoint the new special prosecutor, someone who can’t have worked for that office or Krasner during the past six years, within 30 days.
-That deadline is approaching.

-Krasner was impeached by Republican members of the House in November 2022, but a state Senate trial has been stalled after Krasner sued to stop it.
+Krasner has clashed with legislators in Harrisburg for years.
+He was impeached by Republican members of the House in November 2022, but a state Senate trial has been stalled after Krasner sued to stop it.
 His case is now before the state Supreme Court.

 But progressive prosecutors have met backlash and scrutiny from conservative lawmakers.
 In San Francisco, Chesa Boudin was recalled by voters, while St. Louis Circuit Attorney Kim Gardner resigned following a turbulent tenure that included criticism of her policies by Republican lawmakers in Missouri.